 About a month ago a "Memory Battery Low" message was displayed on my Garmin 430.
-I read a few posts online about replacing the battery at home rather than sending the unit to Garmin along with hundreds or usually thousands of $$$.
-I worked in the electronics industry and have a lot of experience replacing circuit board components, and would not recommend this battery replacement to anyone not knowledgeable in ESD precautions and the proper use of a soldering iron, solder sucker, and solder wick.
+I read a few posts online about replacing the battery at home rather than sending the unit to Garmin along with hundreds or usually thousands of $$$, and if you choose to not upgrade to WAAS your serial number will be removed.
+I worked in the electronics industry and have a lot of experience replacing circuit board components, and would not recommend this battery replacement to anyone not knowledgeable with ESD precautions and the proper use of a soldering iron, solder sucker, and solder wick.
 It will be a very expensive mistake if you damage the circuit board.
 The battery location on the GNS 530 circuit board looks identical to the 430.

 Now follow the sequence back and be sure to give the proper respect to all the fragile connector pins.
 Use a thread locker on all the screws.
-Mount the 430 back into the panel and turn it on.
-It takes about 5 minutes to acquire enough satellites to load the current almanac and orbital data required to display your current GPS location.
-All memory data stored in RAM including waypoints and flight plans will be lost and will need to be entered again.
-As a precaution before you start, make a copy of your configuration settings in case they ever need to be reset.
+Mount the 430 back into the panel and power it up.
+It will take about 5 minutes to acquire enough satellites to load the current almanac and orbital data required to display and record your current GPS location.
+All memory data stored in RAM including way points and flight plans will be lost after battery replacement, and will need to be re-entered.
+As a precaution before you start, take a photo or make a copy all your configuration settings in case they ever need to be reset.